weichslgartner/cifuzz/docs/How-To-Write-A-Fuzz-Test.md

 # How to write a fuzz test

+## Setup

+### CMake
+When using `cifuzz init` and `cifuzz create` the commands will tell you which manual steps are necessary to use the cifuzz CMake integration inside your existing project.
+Usually you also have to add instructions in your CMakeLists.txt file to link the fuzz test with  the software under test (e.g. use the `target_link_libraries directive`).
+The `add_fuzz_test` directive can be treated like `add_executable`.

 ## How to convert/cast the fuzzer data into the data types you need

 ### C/C++